CamiloCod3/autostack/README.md

 - **Server Security Best Practices**: Implementing UFW, Fail2Ban, automated updates, and SSH security enhancements.
 - **Automation with Bash Scripting**: Streamlining server setup and configuration tasks.
 - **Local Testing Using Docker**: Creating a reliable testing environment that mimics the production setup.
-- **Cloud Infrastructure Management**: Deploying and managing servers on cloud platforms with Terraform.
+- **Cloud Infrastructure Management and DNS**: Deploying and managing servers on cloud platforms with Terraform, and managing DNS records with Cloudflare.

 ## 📖 Documentation